Make an Impact

 Your Donation helps Families Escape the Cycle of Poverty

-When you give to Visitation House, you are giving an entire family a new future.
+When you give to Visitation House Ministries (VHM), you are giving an entire family a new future.
 Education is proven to be the surest way out of poverty.

-But the work of Visitation House goes beyond education.
+But the work of VHM goes beyond education.
 We provide the most vulnerable families with housing and the support they need to succeed.

 Your gift goes beyond a dollar, it gives HOSPITALITY, HOPE, and TRANSFORMATION to vulnerable women and their children.
 You partner with us in empowering them to help themselves.

 Your impact on women:

 - Case Management

 Help us break cycles of poverty and homelessness while together we build a stronger community.